Updated: 3rd of April, 2020

 Losing $1,000 today on something silly like what happened to me with Envion didn’t just cost me $1,000.
 It cost me $10,000+ in future value so in the super risky would of crypto we just need to make sure we’re consistently cross our t’s and dotting our i’s.

-I personally still invest most of my money in the world index funds (US, NZ, and other countries) and in the bank.
+I personally still invest most of my money in index funds (US, NZ, and other countries) and in the bank.

 I also don’t rely on crypto to pay my bills.
 I have an amount invested that I’m more than happy to lose and that’s it.
 I run a marketing agency and do a few other things that pay the bills and give me security.